roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        git pull
      ```

      The first command is extremely important.
-You should only run "git
+You should only run `git
-     pull" while you are standing on your local master branch that
+     pull` while you are standing on your local master branch that
      tracks (and never diverges from) the upstream master branch.

      These commands will fetch any new commits from upstream master, and